- How to Register to Vote

 The way we all register to vote has changed

-- All the information supplied in your application is verified by the Department of Work and Pensions.
+All the information supplied in your application is subject to verification before it is accepted.

 What do I need to do to register to vote?

-- Complete the application in full, making sure to include your full name, address, date of birth and national insurance number.
+Complete the application in full, making sure to include your full name, address, date of birth and national insurance number.
 Your national insurance number can be found on your national insurance card, payslips and letters about benefits or tax credits.
-If you have lost or cannot find your national insurance number, you can find out how to retrieve it here.
+If you have lost or cannot find your national insurance number, you can find out how to retrieve it on the GOV.UK website.
+(Opens in a New Window)

-- Look out for a confirmation to say that you are registered or a request for more information to allow us to complete your registration.
+Look out for a confirmation to say that your application has been accepted or a request for more information to allow us to complete your registration.

-- You must respond to the form, even if the information having changed.
+You must respond to the Household Enquiry form every year, even if the information hasn't changed.
+When you receive this form you should:

-- Any new elector added to the form must also register themselves as detailed above.
+Any new elector added to the Household Enquiry form must also complete an application to register to vote.